EPFL-Center-for-Imaging/napari-rembg/src/rembg-api/README.md

 Plugins > Napari Select Foreground > Select foreground (Web API)
 ```

-Make sure the `Network` and `port` parameters are correctly set up.
+Make sure the `Network` and `Port` parameters are correctly set up (they should point to where the docker container is running).